Alexander Boyd

 Alexander Boyd (September 14, 1764 – April 8, 1857) was an American politician and a U.S. Representative from New York.

 Biography

 Boyd was born in Albany in the Province of New York.
 He married Elizabeth Becker and they had thirteen children, Delia, John, Helen, David, Ann, Albert Barthalomew, Peter, James, Margaret, William, Nancy, Alexander, and Hugh.

 Career

-Boyd moved to Middleburgh, Schoharie County, New York and engaged in agricultural pursuits.
+Boyd moved to Middleburgh, New York and engaged in agricultural pursuits.

 Elected as a Federalist to the 13th United States Congress, Boyd was United States Representative for the thirteenth district of New York from March 4, 1813, to March 3, 1815.

 Death

-Boyd died in Esperance, Schoharie County, New York, on April 8, 1857 (age 92 years, 206 days).
+Boyd died in Esperance, New York, on April 8, 1857.
 He is interred at Schoharie Cemetery, Schoharie, New York.